0xbitcoin/lava-wallet/README.md

  #### Deposit tokens in this smart contract in order to allow smart contracts (and other users) to directly spend them with offchain digital signatures (without on chain approve() calls)

+### Usecases

+1. Pool sends tokens here.
+Pays people using offchain codes which they redeem

+2. Traders keep tokens here.
+Perform offchain trades using a separate DEX contract